yasuoka/openbsd-uefi/README.md

     machine video ..... show available video mode machine video # ... change the current video mode machine exit ...... exit EFI BOOT, then next EFI boot will start

+X11:

+- Currently only works with framebuffer if the machine don't have a VGA.
+- Patch xenocara-wsfb.diff to xenocra
+- Use xorg.conf to use wsfb.

+GPT:

+- Compile src/sbin/gdisk
+- Try gdisk(8)

 TODO
 ----